 Gamma Tocopherol is part of the Vitamin E family and has both antioxidant and non-antioxidant functions in the human body.

 Recent research suggests that:

-Unlike other Vitamin E supplements that provide little to no d-gamma tocopherol, UNIQUE E® provides a powerful 300mg of d-gamma tocopherol in every capsule.
+Unlike other Vitamin E supplements that provide little to no d-gamma tocopherol, UNIQUE E® provides a powerful 300mg of d-gamma tocopherol in every softgel.
 While researchers and marketers alike have only recently recognized the importance of d-gamma tocopherol, our customers know that A.C.
 Grace Company has proclaimed the importance of d-gamma tocopherol since 1962!
 Vitamin E is a complex of molecules that work together synergistically.
-UNIQUE E® is a specialized proprietary formula of concentrated tocopherols specifically designed to provide the highest biological activity and maximum synergistic benefits of the all-natural complex.*
+UNIQUE E® Mixed Tocopherols is a specialized proprietary formula of concentrated tocopherols specifically designed to provide the highest biological activity and maximum synergistic benefits of the all-natural complex.*

 The NATURAL formula contained in UNIQUE E® is High in GAMMA and High in ALPHA content because we know the two isomers work closely together in the human body.
 Then we add a proprietary amount of each of the DELTA and BETA isomers to provide a full-complex of the four tocopherol isomers as they work synergistically together in the body, just as in nature.

 1 - Jiang Q, Wong J, Fyrst H, Saba JD, Ames BN; gamma-tocopherol or combinations of vitamin E forms induce cell death in human prostate cancer cells by interrupting sphingolipid synthesis -- Jiang Q, Wong J, Ames BN; [gamma]-tocopherol induces apoptosis in androgen-responsive LNCaP Prostate Cancer Cells via Caspase-Dependent and Independent Mechanisms.